 Photonic Crystal Fibers

 The simplest (and most often used) type of photonic crystal fiber has a triangular pattern of air holes, with one hole missing (see Figure 1), i.e. with a solid core surrounded by an array of air holes.
-The guiding properties of this type of PCF can be roughly understood with an effective index model: the region with the missing hole has a higher effective refractive index, similar to the core in a conventional fiber.
+The guiding properties of this type of PCF can be roughly understood with an effective index model: the region with the missing hole has a higher effective refractive index, similar to the fiber core in a conventional fiber.
+That guiding principle can work in a very wide range of wavelengths; even single-mode guidance may be obtained in a very wide spectral region (endlessly single-mode fibers) .

 Active Fibers for Amplifiers and Lasers

 Laser-active PCFs for fiber lasers and amplifiers can be fabricated, e.g., by using a rare-earth-doped rod as the central element of the preform assembly.
-Rare earth dopants (e.g. ytterbium or erbium) tend to increase the refractive index, but this can be precisely compensated, e.g. with additional fluorine doping, so that the guiding properties are determined by the photonic microstructure only and not by a conventional-type refractive index difference.
-With rare-earth-doped PCFs, it is possible to realize, e.g., soliton mode-locked fiber lasers operating in the 1-μm region, where a fiber's chromatic dispersion would usually be in the normal dispersion regime, but can be anomalous for suitable designs [7, 15, 16].
+Rare earth dopants (e.g. ytterbium or erbium) tend to increase the refractive index, but this can be accurately compensated, e.g. with additional fluorine doping of the core or with germanium doping of the cladding, so that the guiding properties are determined by the photonic microstructure only and not by a conventional-type refractive index difference.
+With rare-earth-doped PCFs, it is possible to realize, for example, soliton mode-locked fiber lasers operating in the 1-μm region, where a fiber's chromatic dispersion would usually be in the normal dispersion regime, but can be anomalous for suitable designs [7, 15, 16].
+However, one may also implement dispersion management by incorporating dispersion-modified passive fibers in the laser resonator.

 Properties Achievable by Design